muritane/coordination-architecture/load-bearing_theory_stack.md

 ## Layer 4: Execution Closure (Deliberate Compression)

-As coordination pressure increases and horizons extend, continued interpretation over all distinctions becomes unsafe.
+As coordination pressure increases, horizons extend, or execution margin shrinks, continued interpretation over all distinctions becomes unsafe.

 **Execution closure** is the deliberate termination of interpretation over selected distinctions so that repeated execution remains viable.

 Closure is:

-* domain‑specific,
-* role‑specific,
-* horizon‑specific.
+- domain-specific,
+- role-specific,
+- horizon-specific,
+- margin-dependent.

 Closure is not optional.
 It is the cost of acting repeatedly without collapse.